 In this third movie Dezeen filmed with industrial designer Marc Newson at his London studio, he talks about his designs for transport and how a car should have as few controls as possible, saying "I don't really believe in instruction manuals.
 I tend to throw them away."
+Update: this interview is featured in Dezeen Book of Interviews, which is on sale now for £12.

 Consequently, for the 021C concept car he designed for Ford in 1999 (above), Newson wanted to reduce the control panel as much as possible: "I got it down to about eight things.
 I figured that's all you really need to use a car."